 - Use varying grades of sandpaper to get the best results when resurfacing your headlights.
 Move from coarse to fine as you work your way down, and make sure to work in back and forth strokes if sanding by hand.

 - It’s important to completely remove any yellowing before moving on to the next restoration phase.
 This will ensure a clear and even end result that lasts for many months.

 - Remember to apply a UV sealant, whether it comes with your kit or not, as resurfacing headlights removes the factory protective coating.
 UV protection is one of the best defenses against future oxidation.

 - Lens covers are a useful added precaution to keep your lights looking like new.
 They’re especially useful if you park your car outside in harsh sunlight, mitigating any potential elemental damage.

 Q: Will resurfacing the headlights improve night visibility?

 The number one reason to resurface your headlights is to improve night visibility and, thus, overall safety.
 Scratches and yellow haze drastically diminish the ability of your headlights to reach far into the night to see objects safely.
 The fact that your headlights will look new again after using a headlight restoration kit is just a bonus.

 Q: What causes headlights to get cloudy or yellow?

-Q: Can my car fail inspection because of yellow or cloudy headlights?
+Q: Can my car fail an inspection because of yellow or cloudy headlights?

 Q: How often should I restore my headlights?